King Penguin vs Royal Penguin

 Do King Penguins and Royal Penguins live in the same area?

-King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.